open-policy-agent/gatekeeper/README.md

 # kubernetes-policy-controller

 Kubernetes allows decoupling complex logic such as policy decision from the inner working of API Server by means of "admission controllers”.
 Admission control is a custom logic executed by a webhook. `Kubernetes policy controller` is a mutating webhook which gets called for matching Kubernetes API server requests by the admission controller.
-It uses Open Policy Agent ([OPA](https://github.com/open-policy-agent/opa)) whcih is a policy engine for Cloud Native environments hosted by CNCF as a sandbox level project.
+It uses Open Policy Agent ([OPA](https://github.com/open-policy-agent/opa)) is a policy engine for Cloud Native environments hosted by CNCF as a sandbox level project.

 ## Status